-Use the prompts in this group to configure the system for Premises RF devices If you don't intend to use RF devices, there is no need to change these prompts from their defaults.
+Use the prompts in this group to configure the system for Premises RF devices.
+If you don't intend to use RF devices, there is no need to change these prompts from their defaults.

-1 Supervision Interval ouper vision IIICI Vai
+1 Supervision Interval

 Default: 24 (hours) 1 Selections: 12, 24 0,1